jinhaworld/jekyll-theme-chirpy/_posts/2021-5-13-References-Pointers.md

 used to traverse from one element to another (in arrays / strings / etc).

-string::iterator is a type of iterator to traverse a string by pointing at each char so we can *(string::iterator variable) to return a char and if we increment the iterator, it will point to the next char.
+string::iterator is a type of iterator to traverse a string by pointing at each char so we can use *(string::iterator "var") to return a char, and if we increment the iterator, it will point to the next char.

 ---

-For instance, in a problem, the first taken parameter for the function is a string::iterator& it; this means it is a reference to the string::iterator it.
+For instance, if for a function, the first taken parameter for a function is a string::iterator& it, the parameter is a reference to the string::iterator it.

 We can refer to the iterator just as it, as references by definition can be called in this way.
 Then, we can *(it++) to use it's functionality as an iterator/pointer for a char of the string and then use again one of the properties of a pointer of being able to point to another object unlike a reference (by incrementing, in this case).

-> A function that takes in reference to a pointer
+> A simple function that takes in reference to a pointer

 ```c++
 // takes in reference to a pointer like the problem